FPGAwars/apio/docs/quick-start.md

 The first step in using Apio is installing it, visit the [Installing Apio](installing-apio.md) page, choose your installation method, follow the installation instructions and continue in step 2 below.

+> If you installed Apio using its VSCode extension, you can use the `TOOLS -> misc -> apio shell` function to open an Apio that accepts the commands below, or use instead the extension's commands and buttons (recommended).

 ---

 ## Step 2: Creating an Apio project